Each week, you’ll study a self-contained topic, including the following:

 The quantum realm

 Quantum mechanics is a big idea for understanding the world of atoms.
-You’ll learn how this is important for processes in physics, chemistry and even biology.
+You’ll learn how this is important for physics, chemistry and even biology processes.

 Why chemical reactions happen

-You’ll explore chemical change through understanding how particles interact and rearrange, and learn the rules that govern these interactions, allowing you to make predictions about chemical behaviour.
+You’ll explore chemical change by understanding how particles interact and rearrange and learning the rules that govern these interactions.
+This will allow you to make predictions about chemical behaviour.

 Make me a molecule

-You’ll discover how knowledge of the microscopic world enables new materials to be created and how everyday items can be both made, and made better.
+You’ll discover how knowledge of the microscopic world enables the creation of new materials and how everyday items can be both made and improved.

 Energy in chemistry and the life sciences